art dictionary of color

 Use complimentary colors to mix paint colors in neutral tones such as grey, brown or black.

 warm and cool colors

-The manufactured hues do not mix well with other colors.
-They produce muddy colors when mixed with other colors.
+Manufactured mixed hues produce muddy colors when they are mixed with other colors.

 saturation, chroma or intensity

 This is getting into real technical stuff for this art dictionary.
 It just means the color is more intense, brighter.

 Mix any color with black to get its shade.
 Adding black makes the original color darker.

 Any color mixed with white makes a color tint.
 Adding white makes the color lighter and a bit cooler.
 It also makes a transparent color opaque because white is opaque.

 A tone in painting is how light or dark a color is.

 Value is the light and darkness of a color.